danijaramillo/Github_Portfolio_2/README.md

 # Github_Portfolio_2
 ====================

-attemp at tip calculator we had to creat at wyncode.
+attempt at tip calculator we had to creat at wyncode.